top of page

 Clearly defining these goals is crucial before moving on to the next steps.

-With energy and savings targets in place, you’re now ready to analyze the customer’s historic electricity consumption.
-Most homeowners focus on the dollar amount of past electric bills.
-But what matters more is the kilowatt-hours consumed over the past year.
+With energy and savings targets in place, you’re ready to analyze the customer’s historic electricity consumption.
+Most homeowners focus on the dollar amount of past electric bills, but what matters more is the kilowatt-hours of electricity they consumed over the past year.

 The higher their electricity usage, the more solar panels you’ll need to install to cover that energy consumption.